acmenezes/container-the-hard-way/docs/01-container_workdir.md

 Device does not contain a recognized partition table Building a new DOS disklabel with disk identifier 0xf657fe82.

-Command (m for help): n
+Command (m for help): n  -------> use n for a new partition.
 Partition type:
    p   primary (0 primary, 0 extended, 4 free)
    e   extended
-Select (default p): p
+Select (default p): p   --------> create a primary partition for the file system.
 Partition number (1-4, default 1): 1
 First sector (2048-20971519, default 2048):
 Using default value 2048
 Last sector, +sectors or +size{K,M,G} (2048-20971519, default 20971519):
 Using default value 20971519
-Partition 1 of type Linux and of size 10 GiB is set
+Partition 1 of type Linux and of 1023 MiB is set

-Command (m for help): w
+Command (m for help): w  ------> type w to write your changes.
 The partition table has been altered!

 Calling ioctl() to re-read partition table.